• Skip to main content

 Everything is correlated.
 Taking your kids to school, driving to and from work, or running errands can be costly during inflation.

-Storing a large quantity of fuel isn’t practical, but filling an extra jerry can or two when filling your tank might be the best option.
+Storing a large fuel isn’t practical, but filling an extra jerry can or two when filling your tank might be the best option.
 Keeping the fuel in a safe place outside the reach of children is recommended.

 Peanut Butter